fsahli/fsahli.github.io/_pages/cv.md

 {% include base_path %}
 ------------------------------------------------------------------------

+**Pontifical Catholic University of Chile** 2019 - Present

+Assistant Professor
+Department of Mechanical Engineering
+Institute of Biological and Medical Engineering.

 Education
 =========

-**Pontifical Catholic University of Chile** January 2019 - present
+**Pontifical Catholic University of Chile** 2019

 Postdoctoral fellow at the Institute of Biological and Medical Engineering.

 **Stanford University** 2014 - December 2018